Facebook Twitter Instagram

 Let’s Encrypt SSL certificate is successfully configured for the Webmin hostname.

-Access the Webmin interface with https protocol using the system hostname on port 10000.
-You will see a valid ssl certificate in your browser.
+Access Webmin via HTTPS using the system hostname on port 10000.
+The browser should now display a valid SSL certificate.

 Conclusion